 UNVEILING THE WRITER

 I'm all about the next right thing --following God's grace as I navigate life one step at a time.
-The steps I've taken over the years have included a variety of careers from restaurant server to university instructor to kitchen designer.
-Through it all, one thing remained the same -- a passion for writing and ultimately, a dream to, one day, do so professionally.
+The steps I've taken over the years have included a variety of careers from restaurant server to university instructor to kitchen designer to mom.
+Through it all, one thing remained the same -- a passion for writing.

-Sharing my story publicly for the past decade has given me insight, perspective, and learnings I look forward to bringing into my journey writing and editing for you.
+Sharing my story publicly over the past decade has given me insight, perspective, and learnings I look forward to sharing.

 Like mine, your story matters and I can't wait to help you tell yours.